Comparison between Cloud-based HSM versus On-Premises HSM

 Encryption is one of the basic building blocks for any organization containing sensitive data/information.
 Sensitive data compliant with data privacy regulations creates a brand value for your organization as your organization becomes less prone to data breaches.
 As we all know the strength of the encryption depends upon two critical factors

 Key length is quantifiable and could be determined using the various encryption algorithms such as AES-128 or AES-256.
-On the other hand, the Security of the key is a subjective matter and as we all know, the more secure the keys are, private keys in asymmetric and shared keys in symmetric encryption, the more powerful the encryption landscape is.
+On the other hand, the Security of the key is a subjective matter.
+As we all know, the more secure the keys are, private keys in asymmetric and shared keys in symmetric encryption, the more powerful the encryption landscape is.

 When it comes to the Security of Keys, the best bet is to use HSMs (Hardware Security Module) which are NIST compliant i.e. FIPS-140-2-Level3.